GeoMetrix12/assignment_COP_290/README.md

 # Vector Graphics Editor

-A C++ based vector graphics editor built using the Qt 6 framework.
-This application allows users to create, edit, and save vector shapes (SVG format) with a full Undo/Redo system.
+A C++ vector graphics editor built using the Qt 6 framework.
+This application allows users to create, edit, and save vector shapes in SVG format.
+It features a complete Undo/Redo system and an organized, modular code structure.

 ## Features

 * **Shape Creation**: Create Rectangles, Rounded Rectangles, Circles, Hexagons, Lines, Freehand drawings, and Text.
-* **Editing**: Select, Move, Resize, and Delete shapes.
+* **Editing Tools**: Select, Move, Resize, and Delete shapes.
+* **Context-Aware Interface**:
+    * **Dynamic Toolbar**: The toolbar updates automatically based on the selected object.
+For example, "Fill Color" is disabled when Text is selected, and "Font Size" only appears for Text objects.
+    * **Property Persistence**: The editor remembers the last used settings (such as color and stroke width) for new shapes.
-* **Properties**: Change Stroke Color, Fill Color, Stroke Width, and Font Size.
+* **Properties**: Adjust Stroke Color, Fill Color, Stroke Width, and Font Size in real-time.
-* **Undo/Redo**: Unlimited history for all actions.
+* **Undo/Redo**: Supports unlimited undo and redo operations for all actions.
-* **Clipboard**: Copy, Cut, and Paste support.
+* **Clipboard**: Support for Copy, Cut, and Paste operations.
-* **File Support**: Load and Save drawings in SVG format.
+* **File Support**: Native support for loading and saving files in the standard SVG format.

-* **Dynamic UI**: The toolbar updates automatically to show the properties of the selected object (for example, disabling "Stroke Width" when Text is selected).
+---

 ## Build Instructions

 ### Prerequisites
-* **C++ Compiler**: Needs to support C++17 (GCC, Clang, or MSVC).
+* **C++ Compiler**: Must support C++17 (GCC, Clang, or MSVC).
 * **CMake**: Version 3.16 or higher.
 * **Qt 6**: Core, Gui, and Widgets modules.

 ### Compilation Steps

 1.  **Unzip the project**:
-    Extract the submitted zip file to a folder on your computer.
+    Extract the source code to a folder on your computer.

 2.  **Open a terminal**:
-    Navigate to the extracted folder.
+    Navigate to the project directory.
     ```bash
-    cd path/to/extracted/folder
+    cd path/to/project
     ```

 3.  **Create a build directory**: